 Let's take a look at the top five highest partnerships in WPL history.

 Since the start of the tournament, the Women’s Premier League has seen many explosive performances from individual batters.
 However, here we focus on the pairs who have built some of the best knocks to join the list of the highest partnerships in WPL.
-Smriti Mandhana and Grace Harris are the latest entrants after their 137-run partnership against UP Warriorz in the ongoing WPL 2026.
+Smriti Mandhana and Georgia Voll etched their names in the history of the tournament with a 165-run stand in the WPL 2026 Final against Delhi Capitals.

 In the match between Delhi Capitals and Royal Challengers Bengaluru at the Brabourne Stadium in 2023, Shafali Verma and Meg Lanning put together a 162-run stand, which stands at the top of the highest partnerships in WPL history.